mitenjain/marginAlign-tRNA/README.md

-The marginAlign package can be used to align reads to a reference genome and call single nucleotide variations (SNVs).
-It is specifically tailored for Oxford Nanopore Reads.
+The marginAlign package can be used to align Nanopore tRNA reads to a reference genome and call single nucleotide variations (SNVs).
+It is specifically tailored for Oxford Nanopore direct tRNA sequence data.

 The package comes with three programs: marginAlign, a read aligner, marginCaller, a program to call single nucleotide variations, and marginStats, a program to compute simple qc stats on a sam file (alignment identity, coverage, insertion and deletion rates).